We have had numerous requests from shop customers for the purchase of topical

 already an approved 'Active CT-Shop Customer'

-Click Here for the contact details of the pharmacist.
+Click Here for the contact details of a pharmacist who can provide

 In general terms when using topical anaesthetics during a Cosmetic Tattooing procedure it is